 The states that have outlawed kratom altogether are:

 - Rhode Island

-The remaining states, as well as the District of Columbia, have decided that kratom is legal within their borders.
-Some states do have regulations on who is allowed to use and purchase kratom, while others allow anyone to purchase it with no restriction.
+The remaining states and the District of Columbia have decided that kratom is legal within their borders.
+Some states regulate who can use and purchase kratom, while others allow anyone to purchase it without restriction.